kevinkawchak/Generative-AI-Drug-Synthesis/Code/Drug Discovery/README.md

 Here, (2) 2024 Generative AI reviews for drug discovery and molecular design were summarized.
 This was followed by a 2024 paper featuring a transcriptional signatures generator variational autoencoder for a pancreatic cancer application.
 The authors’ model was found to be faster than several others tested.

-Hugging Face pipeline experiments were run several times as a rapid GenAI screening tool.
+Hugging Face pipeline experiments were run as a rapid GenAI screening tool.
 In specific, over 30 pipelines were combined from several internet sources into a single Python notebook as a fast way to conceptualize types of advanced machine learning inference methods.

 A Llama.cpp, TensorRT, and LibTorch table depicts the ways to use C++ and other techniques to improve the speed of Generative AI inference times, shown on slide 14.